seanjdunn85/fec-importer/README.md

 Rename the file `fec.config.local.json` to `fec.config.json` and change the Neo4j credentials and port for your environment.

+I encourage you to check out the included pdf, MiningFECData.pdf authored by Christopher Schnaars at USA TODAY.
+He provides a good breakdown of the peculiarities and practical considerations you'll run into with this dataset.

 ### Python Dependecies
 Install these guys: